 The Alder’s lumber tends to have a light coloration.
 The wood color ranges from white through light brown to a reddish hue.
 The lumber usually darkens and reddens as the tree gets older.

-Knotty Alder is a very inexpensive and budget-friendly wood specie and has become one of customer’s and professional’s favorite species due to its vast availability.
+Knotty Alder wood is a very inexpensive and budget-friendly species and has become one of customer’s and professional’s favorite species due to its vast availability.

-- Alder is widely used to smoke salmon in the pacific northwest;
+- Knotty Alder types are widely used to smoke salmon in the pacific northwest;

 - The greatest volume of trees occurs around Washington's Puget Sound and in Northwest Oregon;

 - The dark knots are the hardest spots on the surface and should be carefully considered when cutting the lumber.

 We hope you enjoyed this post!
 Next week we will talk about Maple.